peerkar/liferay-gsearch/README.md

 A custom Elasticsearch adapter which fully implements the Elasticsearch QueryStringQuery into Liferay portal search API.
 Please see the adapter in its' [own repo](https://github.com/peerkar/gsearch-elasticsearch-adapter)

 # Installation

-## Step 0 / Install Audience Targeting Module

-This module is currently needed to run.
-You can however, remove the dependency quite easily by removing the CTQueryBuilderImpl class, the reference in QueryBuilderImpl and depedency in build.gradle.

 ## Step 1 / Option 1 (The Easy Way)